ChilliCream/graphql-platform/website/src/docs/hotchocolate/server/dependency-injection.md

     => // Omitted code for brevity
 ```

-If you want to avoid cluttering your resolvers with too many attributes, you can also [register your services as well-known services](<(#registerservice)>), allowing you to omit the `ServiceAttribute`.
+If you want to avoid cluttering your resolvers with too many attributes, you can also [register your services as well-known services](#registerservice), allowing you to omit the `ServiceAttribute`.

 If you are working with the `IResolverContext`, for example in the `Resolve()` callback, you can use the `Service<T>` method to access your dependencies.